AdobeDocs/campaign-classic.de-DE/help/workflow/using/a-b-testing.md

 ---
-title: A/B Testing
+title: A/B-Tests
-seo-title: A/B Testing
+seo-title: A/B-Tests
-description: A/B Testing
+description: A/B-Tests
 seo-description: null
 page-status-flag: never-activated
 uuid: 8887574e-447b-48a5-afc6-95783ffa7fb3